KyrianU/Snap-Gym/README.md

 # Future Features

-- video tour of the gym
+- Video tour of the gym
-- video introduction of the Personal trainers
+- Video introduction/short paragraph of the Personal trainers background
+- 30 second videos of the classes offered at SnapGym

 # Wireframes